What’s The Best Method For Introducing My Puppy To A Leash And Collar?

 Before you actually put the leash and collar on your puppy, it's important to prepare them for the experience.
 This can be done through short, positive exposure sessions.
 Begin by introducing the collar to your puppy in a calm and relaxed environment.

 You can start by simply placing the collar near your puppy or allowing them to sniff and investigate it.
 Gradually increase the time the collar stays on, ensuring your puppy is comfortable with it.
-Positive reinforcement techniques, such as and praise, can be used to make the experience more enjoyable for your puppy.
+Positive reinforcement techniques, such as treats and praise, can be used to make the experience more enjoyable for your puppy.

 Remember to introduce the collar before the leash.
 This way, your puppy has the chance to get used to wearing something around their neck before the added weight and pressure of the leash is introduced.